pnp/blog/content/post/how-to-get-started-with-graph-explorer.md

 request area (upper part) and the response area (lower part):
 {{< image alt="teams-channel.png" src="images/blog/how-to-get-started-with-graph-explorer/teams-channel.png" >}}

-We now want to create a channel called \'Microsoft Graph\' in the Team
+We now want to create a channel called 'Microsoft Graph' in the Team 'Insidious Word Domination Plans'.
-\'Insidious Word Domination Plans\'.
 We first copy the ID of the Team from the response of that request and then use this ID in the next sample we try out, which is:
 {{< image alt="post-teams-channel.png" src="images/blog/how-to-get-started-with-graph-explorer/post-teams-channel.png" >}}